hasanhg/robomotion-templates/templates/excel_copy_paste.md

 #### Excel Copy Paste

-This template shows copy and paste between sheets in excel file
+This template shows how to copy and paste data between sheets in excel file

 ###### How it Works?